Glimpse/Glimpse/README.markdown

+#NOTE: Work on v2 of Glimpse has shifted to https://github.com/Glimpse/Glimpse.Prototype

 ##The Diagnostics platform of the web [![Build Status](http://img.shields.io/teamcity/codebetter/bt428.svg)](http://teamcity.codebetter.com/viewType.html?buildTypeId=bt428&guest=1)

 Providing real time diagnostics & insights to the fingertips of hundreds of thousands of developers daily